How can I pay my bill?

 A private drain is a pipe which carries foul and/or surface water from one property to a sewer.
 A private sewer is a pipe that collects and conveys foul and/or surface water from several properties and which has not been adopted by Albion Water.
 In an emergency, Albion Water is able to arrange clearance of blockages from both private drains/sewers and public sewers.
 If the blockage occurred in a private drain/sewer then those customers discharging to that drain or sewer will be financially liable for clearance costs.

-If you are a resident of Knowle Village, Portsmouth Water is responsible for the water supply to your property.
+If you are a customer in Knowle Village, Portsmouth Water is responsible for the water supply to your property.
 You can contact them with any queries in the following ways:

 Telephone: 023 9249 9888

-If you are a resident of Grebe Square, Thames Water is responsible for the water supply to your property.
+If you are a customer of Grebe Square, Thames Water is responsible for the water supply to your property.
 You can contact them with any queries in the following ways:

 Telephone: 0800 316 9800